cloudmesh/classes/docs/source/i524/technologies.rst

 309. Docker (Machine, Swarm)
 310. Puppet
 311. Chef

      Chef is a configuration management tool.
 It is implemented in Ruby and Erlang.
 Chef can be used to configure and maintain servers on-premise as well as cloud platforms like Amazon EC2, Google Cloud Platform and Open Stack.
 In his book :cite:`chef-book` Matthias Marschall explains how user can implement recipes in Chef to manage server applications and utilities such as database servers like MySQL, or HTTP servers like Apache HTPP and systems like Apache Hadoop.

      Chef is available in open source version and it also has commercial products for the companies which need it :cite:`www-chef-commercial`

+     **IMPROVE: Mention names is inappropriate**

 312. Ansible
 313. SaltStack
 314. Boto